Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 At the end of reading this article, you are done.
 You’ll have a complete understanding of them and what they require to thrive in a fish tank.

-They are also called Ruby Sharks or RedFin Sharks which are tiny tropical freshwater fish is native to Southeast Asia.
+They are also called Ruby Sharks or Redfin Sharks, which are tiny tropical freshwater fish native to Southeast Asia.
 Especially, they live in the rivers of Thailand, Myanmar, Malaysia, and Laos.
-These tropical sharks are famous for their vibrant red fins and being territorial.
+These tropical sharks are famous for their vibrant red fins and for being territorial.

-They’re not saltwater fish but instead, they thrive in freshwater.
-If you are looking to add some attitude and color to your fish tank this could simply be the freshwater aquarium sharks for you.
+They’re not saltwater fish, but instead, they thrive in freshwater.
+If you are looking to add some attitude and color to your fish tank, this could simply be these freshwater aquarium sharks for you.

 Let’s begin with a quick outline before we move on to discuss their compatibility and appearance with other fish.